-Benadryl, also known as diphenhydramine, is a drug commonly used to treat allergies in patients.
-It serves as an antihistamine and is used to curb allergy symptoms such as itching, rashes, runny nose, sneezing, and others.
-Since it is an over-the-counter drug, DPH is easily accessible by individuals who may not be properly advised on its safe dosages.
+Benadryl, also known as Diphenhydramine, is an antihistamine of the ethanolamine class commonly used to treat allergies in patients.
+It is used to curb allergy symptoms such as itching, rashes, runny nose, and sneezing, among others.
+It is also known for its sedative properties, and for that reason, a lot of people frequently use it as a sleeping aid.
+Now, since DPHM is an over-the-counter medicine, it is easily accessible by individuals who may not be properly advised on its safe dosages.

-- What Are The Causes Of A DPH Overdose?
+What Are The Causes Of Benadryl Overdose?

 Addiction and Misuse

 Another cause of overdose is an addiction to Diphenhydramine.
 Patients can become addicted to Benadryl after taking it for an extended period or when it is used for recreational purposes.
 Side effects of Diphenhydramine overdose often cause long-term damage, which can be fatal to patients ingesting it.

 Never take more Diphenhydramine than what is prescribed, and if planning to change the dosage of the drug, consult and seek the advice of a doctor.